 - Apart from that, it's quite similar to CAE.
 You just need to be more accurate with your grammar and blow the examiners away with your vocabulary.

 - If you're doing a course in a school, take risks in your writing - use all the new phrases you can.
 Some of them won't work - you'll use them in an unnatural way.
 But before the exam is exactly the right time to try.
 You'll learn what does work in the safety of a language school, and by the time of the exam you'll have a repertoire of sexy phrases at your disposal.

 CPE Listening Tips

-- The first 3 parts are just like in CAE - but tougher, faster - perhaps with accents you're not used to hearing.
+- The 4 parts are just like in CAE - but tougher, faster - perhaps with accents you're not used to hearing.
 Can you guess what my advice will be?
 Listen to English all the time!
 Different topics, different voices.

 - You need to practice how tone affects what someone is saying.
 If the woman says something and the man replies, 'yes, you could be right' - his tone will give you information about what he really thinks.
 Does he say YES, you could be right or yes, you COULD be right.
 (That's just a simplistic example.)

 - Listening to people agree or disagree will be helpful.
 Maybe some political debates?
 Or on Britain's Got Talent - do all the judges like the performance?
 What phrases do they use to show what they think?
 Oh!
 Or the interview episode on The Apprentice.
 That's always AMAZING.
 I love it.

 All right, that was already much more than I planned to write.
 I might come back and add tips from time to time, but that's all for now.

 Basically you need to do MORE of EVERYTHING.